 If you have been a victim of anti-Asian racism or hate now or in the past, speak up.
 Let your family, friends and colleagues know.
 If you have witnessed anti-Asian racism or hate – be an ally and speak up.
 It can be difficult to do this, but this is our moment to name it, confront it, and shine a light on it to make progress.

 Many of your East and Southeast Asian friends, colleagues and neighbours are hurting and feeling scared right now.
 Acknowledge this and support them and show that you stand in solidarity with them.
 There are a number of websites explaining how you can support ESEA communities.
-Marie Claire is a good example and a great set of resources for Asian-Americans can be found here.
+Marie Claire is a good example and a great set of resources for Asian-Americans.

 Throughout the past year whilst I have become more vocal on this issue there has been a clear trend in how people have responded.
 Many ESEA people have thanked me for raising these issues and speaking out, saying that this has gone on for too long and something needs to be done.
 On the other hand, my non-Asian friends, colleagues and acquaintances have invariably been surprised that East and South East Asian people experience racism at all.
 This really shocked me, and I think we need to better educate people about this issue.
 We should be aware of what is happening here in the U.K. and for reasons mentioned above in the U.S. too.
 Here is a selection of resources to get you started: